 What can I do if I eat too much marijuana or feel too high?

 First off, calm down.
 There is no such thing as a fatal marijuana overdose.
 That said it can feel mighty uncomfortable and be disorienting, you might even feel sick to your stomach.
 But there are things you can do to minimize the discomfort.
 Click for details.

 Is it less expensive to make my own marijuana edibles, as opposed to buying them?

 Yes!
-Even when you buy dispensary weed to cook with (I ran the numbers, see the result in the Economic of Edibles).
-If you grow you own, you almost can’t afford NOT to cook with marijuana!
+Even when you buy dispensary weed to cook with, making your own is less expensive than buying edibles.
+If you grow your own, you almost can’t afford NOT to cook with marijuana!

 I hate the taste of marijuana, what can I do if I want to use edible cannabis?